aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-types/video-frame/_index.md

 1. Add the Video Frame (containing the video file name) into the slide.
 1. Write the modified presentation as a PPTX file.

-In the example given below, we have added a Video Frame into the slide.
+In the example below, we added a Video Frame into the slide.

 ```c#
 // The path to the documents directory.